 All re-applicants are required to provide information that supports your renewed candidacy.
 The most successful version of the re-applicant essay will provide tangible evidence that you have improved the overall package you are submitting this year.

 Improvements like GMAT score or new quantitative classes are especially tangible and convincing, but a promotion, increase in responsibility at work, a job change or even a change of goals and mission can serve as reasonable updates.

 A rejection or waitlist last year is a form of feedback, and may have led to soul searching for you.
 When you describe your changes make sure reflect your ability to take feedback and improve.
 Describe how you approached the reapplication process after assessing your own strengths and weaknesses as a candidate and making the appropriate efforts to improve.

 If you are not a re-applicant you may use this space to address any areas of concern in your application.
-If you have a low GPA or GMAT, gaps in your resume, grades under a C in any quantitative courses, disciplinary action in undergrad or anything else that you want to explain, this is where you would provide a brief explanation and any supporting evidence to show you have moved past the setback and corrected any concerns.
+If you have a low GPA or GMAT, gaps in your resume, grades under a C in any quantitative courses (Wharton cares specifically about calculus, statistics and microeconomics – classes like finance and accounting are less indicative of core quant ability), disciplinary action in undergrad or anything else that you want to explain, this is where you would provide a brief explanation and any supporting evidence to show you have moved past the setback and corrected any concerns.